darioAnongba/ImmortalDiary/README.md

 # Immortal Diary - Dario Anongba Varela, Nativity Carol

 Immortal Diary of Dario Anongba Varela and Nativity Carol.
+Most important moments of our live.
 Use it wisely, as you cannot go back and cannot delete it!

 ## Getting Started